Skip to main content

 Board sends no output signalBoard has failed electricallyReplace indoor PCB

-You can wait if the problem is loose wiring or a bad sensor.
-These fixes are cheaper and easier.
+• You can wait if the problem turns out to be a loose connector or a faulty sensor, because these fixes are cheaper and faster than board replacement.

-If a technician suggests PCB replacement without checking wiring or sensors first, ask what was measured.
+• If a technician suggests board replacement without checking wiring or sensors first, ask what specific measurements confirmed the board as the fault.